Spacing

 Components and patterns

-When working in Adobe XD, components and patterns have built-in spacers, so there’s no need to guess.
+When working in Figma, content is already spaced correctly, so there is no need to guess.
 Remember to take into account how spacers might change when modifying content inside of a component or pattern.

 Responsive design

-XD maintains the spacers inside of components and patterns even when used on different screen sizes.
+Figma maintains the space inside of components and patterns even when used on different screen sizes.
 Spacers used in complex layouts may change values from large to small breakpoints and vice versa, depending on the screen real estate.

 Spacing in search layout